BoomMccloud/interviewer-pro/project_planning/mvp.md

 This document outlines the Minimum Viable Product (MVP) for AI Interview Pro.
 The goal of this MVP is to validate the core value proposition: providing a dynamic, text-based interview simulation with a single, predefined interviewer persona, based on user-provided job description and resume text, and generating basic post-interview feedback.

+**🎉 STATUS UPDATE: MVP COMPLETED AND EXCEEDED**
+The original MVP scope has been successfully completed and significantly exceeded.
+The platform now includes advanced features like smart session management, comprehensive analytics, dedicated question generation APIs, and multi-persona support that go well beyond the initial MVP requirements.

 This MVP deliberately cuts dependencies on complex parsing tools, voice/avatar features, multiple interviewer types, and detailed subscription tiers to focus development effort on the core AI interaction and text-based user experience.

 ## 2. Minimal Features